LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-mvc/README.md

 In the `Values` action, the controller uses the query parameter passed in as `column` to determine which values to fetch from `JobData`.
 In the case of `"all"` it will fetch all job data, and then render the `Jobs.cshtml` view template rather than the default view.
 In all other cases, it fetches only the values for the given column and passes them to the `Values.cshtml` view template.
 We'll explore these templates in a moment.

 In the `Jobs` action, we take in two query parameters: `column` and `value`.
-This has the net result of working similarly to the search functionality, in that we are "searching" for a particular value with in a particular column and display jobs that match.
+This has the net result of working similarly to the search functionality, in that we are "searching" for a particular value within a particular column and displaying jobs that match.
 However, this is slightly different from search in that the user will arrive at this action as a result of clicking on a link within one of our views, rather than via submitting a form.
 We'll see where these links originate when we look at the views.
 Also note that the `Jobs` action doesn't deal with an "all" scenario; it only displays jobs matching a specific value in a specific column.

 #### The Views